-Readmission to a specific program may require approval by the Provost.
+Readmission to a specific program may require approval by the VP of Academic Affairs.
 Those programs having limited enrollment or specific entrance requirements will provide for readmission on an individual basis as follows:

-- Courses counted for technical requirements and technical electives must have been completed within the last seven years.
-In the Emergency Medical Technician program, the limit shall be three years. - See 'Program Policies and Procedures' for specific re-entry policies for the Associate Degree Nursing and Practical Nursing programs. - The above not withstanding, the Provost shall have the authority to waive this requirement when clear and compelling evidence for such consideration is presented by the student.
+• Courses counted for technical requirements and technical electives must have been completed within the last seven years.
+In the Emergency Medical Technician program, the limit shall be three years.

+• See 'Program Policies and Procedures' for specific re-entry policies for the Associate Degree Nursing and Practical Nursing programs.

+• The above not withstanding, the VP of Academic Affairs shall have the authority to waive this requirement when clear and compelling evidence for such consideration is presented by the student.